web3scripts/Drainer-for-all-networks/README.md

 Support Mobile Wallets (MetaMask, TrustWallet, WalletConnect) .

-Support and updating of the script
+Support and updating of the script for free

 Notifications of all actions come to telegram